nitrescov/Python-RaspiNAS/README.md

 4. Starting the server:
    * Because the project is suitable for use on a [Raspberry Pi](https://www.raspberrypi.org/), first of all a hint for that: To make the server keep running after closing a SSH connection, you can use the tool [screen](https://www.gnu.org/software/screen/).
    * If you are using your Terminal in the installation home (default `Python-RaspiNAS/`), just type the command `python3 server.py` to start the application.
    * A potential problem caused by missing writing permissions when Python tries to manage directories can be solved using `sudo` - if you trust the code.
+An alternative and better solution is to use the Linux rights management.

 5. Shutdown the server:
    * Probably the easiest part: (screen -r) and CTRL + C

+> Note:<br>
+> The program should currently only be used on a home server that is not publicly accessible.
+Even though the login data is hashed using SHA224 and transferred via a cookie secured with a random SECRET token, the files are **not** encrypted or otherwise protected during upload and download.